 In some cases, imaging tests can detect the area of the brain responsible for the seizure.
 If this area of the brain is very small and well defined, doctors may perform surgery to remove the portions of the brain that are responsible for the seizures.
 If your seizures originate in a part of the brain that cannot be removed, your doctor may still be able to perform a procedure that can help prevent the seizures from spreading to other areas of the brain.

-Vagus nerve stimulation (VNS): VNS therapy, a surgeon does an operation to put a batter in the upper left chest.
+Vagus nerve stimulation (VNS): VNS therapy, a surgeon does an operation to put a battery in the upper left chest.
 The battery sends regular bursts of electric energy to the brain through a large nerve in the neck (the vagus nerve).

 Responsive neruostimulation (RNS): For RNS, a surgeon does an operation to put a battery-powered neurostimulator device in the skull.
 The device is attached to one or two wires implanted in the brain at the place where seizure activity starts.